 Halton Gill, Littondale

-It was also used in the filming of a particularly terrifying film…
+It was also used in the filming of a particularly terrifying film… Fortunately, this walk is far from a horror story!

 Have you heard of Halton Gill?

-You’ll find this tiny hamlet hidden away in the upper reaches of Littondale, which makes it utterly stunning, totally secret and a gem of a place to explore in the Yorkshire Dales.
+I’ll totally forgive you if the answer is ‘where on EARTH is Halton Gill?!’
+This tiny hamlet feels like it is in the middle of nowhere, but it is a stunning place to walk from.
+It’s tucked away in the upper reaches of Littondale, which makes it utterly stunning, totally peaceful and a gem of a place to explore in the Yorkshire Dales.

-This walk is short and sweet, it’s a perfect Summer stroll, as it features stunning Yorkshire Dales meadows, with perfectly pristine paddle spots in the river near the hamlet.
+This walk is short and sweet, it’s a perfect Summer stroll, as it features stunning Yorkshire Dales wildflower meadows, with perfectly pristine paddle spots in the river near the hamlet.
 You will love this underrated beauty of a walk.

 The hamlet of Halton Gill, where the Woman in Black was filmed